-About The Fresh Coast Film Collection
+About Great Lakes Film Collection

-The significance of this fine art collection of Great Lakes landscapes on color reversal (E6) film lies within the demanding, unsparing quests that include rarely chronicled locations for hallmark notables reflecting a greater Americana value of the Great Lakes, such as Aldo Leopold's summer retreat along the coast of Lake Huron's Les Cheneaux Islands and the former private fishing camp of famed fly fisherman, bestselling author and Michigan Supreme Court Justice, John Voelker aka Robert Traver.
-As a whole, The Fresh Coast Film Collection tells the story of our Great Lakes experience, but as individual photographs, each film plate offers masterful preservation of an artist’s photographic vision.
+The significance of this fine art collection of Great Lakes landscapes on color reversal (E6) film lies within the demanding, unsparing quests that include rarely chronicled locations for hallmark notables reflecting greater Canadian and Americana value of the Great Lakes, such as Aldo Leopold's summer retreat along Lake Huron's Les Cheneaux Islands and the former private fishing camp of famed fly fisherman, bestselling author and Michigan Supreme Court Justice, John Voelker aka Robert Traver.
+As a whole, The Great Lakes Film Collection™ tells the story of our Great Lakes experience, but as individual photographs, each film image offers masterful preservation of an artist’s photographic vision.

 Be sure to visit our dedicated website for the Fresh Coast Film Collection and the Fresh Coast Project.